-All amounts on deposit in the Pledged State Aid Revenues Sub-Account on December 2 of each year, following the transfers required to be made to the Bond Payment Account, shall be withdrawn from said Sub-Account and paid to the Board free and clear of the lien of the Indenture.
+All amounts on deposit in the Pledged State Aid Revenues Sub-Account on December 16 of each year, following the transfers required to be made to the Bond Payment Account, shall be withdrawn from said Sub-Account and paid to the Board free and clear of the lien of the Indenture and the Trustee will provide notice to the Board that such amounts constitute State Aid Revenues.
 See APPENDIX B - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE."